The Tongans: The Bloodline (2024–2026)

 Tonga made his WWE debut on the April 12 episode of SmackDown as part of The Bloodline stable replacing Jimmy Uso.
 Tanga Loa (now under the tweaked name "Tonga Loa"), also made his WWE return at the Backlash France event on May 4 helping Tonga and Solo Sikoa win the no disqualification tag team match against Randy Orton and Kevin Owens.
 Loa previously performed from 2009 to 2014 as Camacho.
 Tonga and Loa, who are going by the name of The Tongans, made their WWE tag team debut on the May 31 episode of SmackDown, defeating the Street Profits (Angelo Dawkins and Montez Ford).
 After the addition of Jacob Fatu, Tama Tonga along with Fatu and Sikoa emerged victorious in a six-man tag team match over Cody Rhodes, Randy Orton and Kevin Owens at Money in the Bank.

 On the July 26 episode of SmackDown (taped a week prior), The Tongans originally planned to compete in a Tag Team Turmoil match to become Number 1 Contenders for the WWE Tag Team Championship, held by DIY (Tommaso Ciampa and Johnny Gargano).
 However, due to Loa's eye injury in a previous episode, he was replaced by Jacob Fatu.
 In the end, Tonga and Fatu emerged victorious after defeating The Street Profits.
 A week later, Fatu and Tonga defeated DIY to win the WWE Tag Team Championship.
 This marks Tonga's first title reign in the WWE.
 On the August 23 episode of SmackDown, Sikoa had Fatu relinquish his half of the title to Loa, making the Tongans an overall ten time tag team champions and getting them their first WWE Tag Team Title.
 On the October 25 episode of SmackDown, the Tongans lost the titles to the Motor City Machine Guns (Alex Shelley and Chris Sabin) following interference from Roman Reigns and The Usos (Jey and Jimmy), ending their reign at 84 days.

 Although Tonga was injured in April 2025, Night of Champions on June 20 saw both Loa's return and the debut of their younger brother, Hikuleo (now under the new name "Talla Tonga"), to help Sikoa win the WWE United States Championship from Fatu, who left a few weeks prior.
-Sikoa's faction, including The Tongans and former United Empire member Jeff Cobb (who goes by the name of "JC Mateo"), was then named MFT; he would later lose the championship to Sami Zayn on the August 29 episode of SmackDown.
+Sikoa's faction, including The Tongans and former United Empire member Jeff Cobb (who goes by the name of "JC Mateo"), was then named MFT (an acronym for "My Family Tree"); he would later lose the championship to Sami Zayn on the August 29 episode of SmackDown.
 On the October 10 episode of SmackDown before Crown Jewel: Perth, Tama Tonga returned from injury sporting the face paint he wore during his time in NJPW, and was joined by his brothers and Mateo, as the group attacked Zayn and Shinsuke Nakamura during a United States Championship match which ended in a no contest.